david-fong/gemel/doc/design/architecture/opt-app/1-flutter.md

 All these interfaces are part of the Flutter foundation library (which I presumably don't want in the server package), so I can't design my AST nodes with all the fields being `ValueNotifiers`.

 Write some [code generation](https://www.raywenderlich.com/22180993-flutter-code-generation-getting-started) scripting for the clientside to generate extensions of the AST nodes.
 Generate fields like `_getField1() => field1;` which will be passed to construct `Var4Widget`s (anonymous functions also work, but they will produce a new closure each time, which may not be desirable.
-This is only really necessary for option 2).
+This is only really necessary for option 2. too bad tearoff syntax for getter and setters aren't in dart right now).
 Override setter for `field1` to also call `notify` on a parallel `Var4Widget` instance tracking `field1` (via `_getField1`).

+For Lists, make something like [mobx's `ObservableList`](https://github.com/mobxjs/mobx.dart/tree/master/mobx/lib/src/api/observable_collections/observable_list.dart).
+A naive implementation would be to make use of `ListMixin` (which would do excess notifications for batch-type operations).
+Probably better to take inspiration from [`DelegatingList`](https://github.com/dart-lang/collection/blob/master/lib/src/wrappers.dart) and manually specify all the overrides.

-- Option 1: Generate a parallel class for each AST node where all the fields are replaced by `Var4Widget`s.
-Then subclass the originals and add them through composition (I like this better than extension/mixin because of the cognitive information scoping).
+- Option 1: Generate a parallel class extending each AST node with private `Var4Widget` fields.
+Implement overriding getters and setters to do the things.

 - Option 2 (probably more space efficient in cases where it is likely that a large proportion of listenable variables have no listeners, but adds slight lookup overhead to notifying subscribers of new values): Generate extension methods for sub/unsub on the extensions of the nodes, which lazily generate/remove the listener in a global pool as needed, keying it by the `_getFieldN` tearoff.